AlphaGit/worklogger/docs/installation.md

    It doesn't need to be called `worklogger`, and it can be anywhere you want.

 1. Create a configuration file.
 You can base it on the [configuration template](configuration.md) available.
-Save it inside the worklogger directory.
+Save it inside the worklogger directory as `configuration.json`.

 1. Connect your specific services.